Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Abstract

 \section{Abstract}

 Cultural Intelligence (CQ) refers to the ability to understand unfamiliar cultural contexts—a crucial skill for large language models (LLMs) to effectively engage with globally diverse users.
-While existing research often focuses on explicitly stated cultural norms, such approaches fail to capture the subtle, implicit values that underlie real-world conversations.
-To address this gap, we introduce {\methodname}, a benchmark specifically designed to assess LLMs' capability to infer implicit cultural values from natural conversational contexts.
-We generate multi-character conversation-based stories dataset using values from the World Value Survey and GlobalOpinions datasets, with topics including ethical, religious, social, and political.
-Our dataset construction pipeline includes rigorous validation procedures—incorporation, consistency, and implicitness checks—using GPT-4o, with 98.2\% human-model agreement in the final validation.
-Our benchmark consists of three tasks of increasing complexity: attitude detection, value selection, and value extraction.
-We find that while o1 and Deepseek-R1 models reach human-level performance in value selection (0.809 and 0.814), they still fall short in nuanced attitude detection, with F1 scores of 0.622 and 0.635, respectively.
-In the value extraction task, GPT-4o-mini and o3-mini score 0.602 and 0.598, highlighting the difficulty of open-ended cultural reasoning.
-Notably, fine-tuning smaller models (e.g., LLaMA-3.2-3B) on only 500 culturally rich examples improves performance by over \textbf{10\%} overall, even outperforming stronger baselines (o3-mini) in some cases.
-Using {\methodname}\footnote{The code and the dataset are available at \url{https://github.com/uscnlp-lime/CQ-Bench}}, we provide insights into the current challenges in LLMs' CQ research and suggest practical pathways for enhancing LLMs' cross-cultural reasoning abilities.
+Existing studies often focus on explicitly stated cultural norms, but fail to capture the subtle, implicit values that are common in daily conversation.
+To address this gap, we introduce {\methodname}, a benchmark specifically designed to assess LLMs' capability to infer implicit cultural values from natural conversational contexts. {\methodname} consists of multi-character conversation-based stories using values from the \textit{World Value Survey} and the \textit{GlobalOpinions}, with topics including ethical, religious, social, etc. Our automatic dataset construction pipeline integrates rigorous validation procedures (incorporation, consistency, and implicitness checks), achieving a 94.5\% human–model agreement in the final validation.
+To leverage {\methodname} data, we design three tasks of increasing complexity: attitude detection, value selection, and value extraction.
+These tasks evaluate whether models can detect attitude and recognize values embedded within natural dialogues rather than relying on explicit cultural knowledge.
+We find that while frontier models like o1 reach human-level performance in value selection (0.809 $F_1$), they still fall short in nuanced attitude detection (0.622 $F_1$).
+Notably, fine-tuning a smaller LLaMA-3.2-3B on only 500 culturally-rich examples improves performance by over \textbf{10\%}, even outperforming o3-mini in some cases.
+Using {\methodname}, we provide insights into the current challenges in LLMs' CQ research and suggest practical pathways for enhancing LLMs' cross-cultural reasoning abilities. \footnote{ The code is available at: https://github.com/uscnlp-lime/CQ-Bench}